BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 *step3_signatures_bootstrap*, to perform assessment of signatures significance by bootstrap both on training dataset and testing datasets;

-*step4_MrBayes_training_set*, to perform phylogenetic inference by MyBayes on training dataset.
+*step4_MrBayes_training_set*, to perform phylogenetic inference by MrBayes on training dataset.

 ### License